odedstein/reach-for-the-arcs-code/README.md

 ## Instructions

+Please make sure to clone this repository with all its submodules.

 The python version we used to run this code is 3.9.
 Please create your own conda environment with the correct python version, and install all the packages from requirements.txt:
 ```